worksofliam/ILEditor/readme.md

 ## Installation

 * You'll be able to install from the ClickOnce installer, which will also prompt you when an update is available.
+[Download here](http://worksofbarry.com/idle/installer/setup.exe).
 * Build from source.
 Clone from GitHub, open the project into Visual Studio and build from there.

 ## Notes